 A family favourite of ours is a good ol lasagne.
 Now I have never been a fan of lasagne because I am not a fan of bechamel sauce or any kind of creamy sauce for that matter so I have always turned my nose up to it.
 But as these sauces are very high in syns and Shane is a massive fan of lasagne I had to find a way to compromise, still having some kind of creamy sauce but something I could enjoy too AND being low in syns.

 So after a lot of experimenting and trying various ingredients and recipes (including the yogurt/quark and egg varieties which I am sorry are hideous) I decided to play around with a bechamel sauce with cheese in and as I have mentioned in various recipes before my taste buds have completely changed since eating cleaner and healthier food and I found I absolutely loved this sauce.
 The look on Shane’s face when he saw me enjoying every mouthful was a look of shock as I have always turned my nose up.
 I am a changed woman.

-Just a quick note I use full fat butter in this sauce as it makes a much nicer sauce and it is still relatively low in syns.
+NOTE: I use full fat butter in this sauce as it makes a much nicer, richer sauce and it is still relatively low in syns.
 If you wish to use low fat butter you will need to syn accordingly and play around with the quantities of ingredients as they will give a different outcome.
 Same with milk, we use whole milk but if you use any other kind of milk you may need to adjust the quantities used.

 Some recommended items from our kitchen to make this dish…

 - A big time saver for chopping veg with a veg chopper, from onions to carrots this is a god send to chop quickly.